Heroine-class submarine: Sensors

 The submarine is equipped with a Saab Grintek Avionics UME-100 ESM/Designated ELINT system.
 The antennae for the system are integrated into the mastheads of both the SERO 400 and OMS-100 periscopes.

 The submarine's ELINT electronic intelligence system is the Saab S/UME-100 tactical electronic support measures which provides electronic intelligence analysis and amplitude direction finding capability.

 The S/UME-100 comprises the ESM antenna, the radar warning receiver antenna, a signal distribution unit and an electronic warfare controller.

 The S/UME-100 tactical ESM antennas interface to the optronics mast and attack periscope.

 Countermeasures

 It is believed that the submarines are fitted with the CIRCE torpedo counter-measure ejector system.

 Propulsion

 The submarines are fitted with a diesel electric propulsion system based on four MTU 12V 396 diesel engines delivering 2.8MW, with four alternators and one Siemens 3.7MW motor, driving a single shaft.

 Allegations of bribery

 In 2008, the Sunday Times reported that Ferrostaal allegedly gave former president Thabo Mbeki R30 million in bribes, some of which was allegedly shared with former president Jacob Zuma.
 An internal audit of Ferrostaal by American-based law firm Debevoise and Plimpton, who was hired after the German Public Prosecutions Authority arrested of one of its board members in 2010, reportedly places the amount paid in bribes at R300 million, or over $40 million.
 The report was not publicly released, but Germany's Süddeutsche Zeitung reported that it had obtained a copy.

+Service history

+The submarines of the Heroine class are primarily used to patrol and detect illegal fishermen in the territorial waters of South Africa.

+In August 2025, the Indian Navy undertook the Rescue Seat Certification of SAS Manthatisi.
+This follows the "rescue cooperation pact" signed between Indian Navy Chief Admiral Dinesh K Tripathi and South African Navy Chief Vice Admiral Monde Lobese on 3 September 2024 which allows India to deploy its Deep Submergence Rescue Vessel (DSRV) for assistance in case a South African Navy Submarine experiences an emergency.
+An Indian Navy team visited Simon's Town and held talks with multiple talks South African stakeholders before the certification.